marvinkuckel/particle-life-simulator/README.md

 ## Configuration
 Adjustable parameters:
-- In `particle.py`:
-  - Number of types
-  - Size
-  - Speed
-  - Friction

 - In `main.py`:
-  - Number of particles
+  - "n_particles": Number of particles
-  - Number of types
+  - "n_types": Number of particle types

-- In `simulation.py`:
-  - Number of particles
-  - Speed
-  - Size of simulation grid
+  - "time_factor": Controls simulation speed
+  - "force_scaling": Scales force acting on particles velocity
+  - "min_radius": Distance at which interaction starts and its force is strongest
+  - "max_radius": Distance at which interactions force is weakest and after which it stops
+  - "global_repulsion": Repulsive force acting on all particles
+  - "friction": Slows particles down over time
+  - "random_movement": Adds random movement to particles position

 ## Execution
 The main loop is located in `main.py`.